muldjord/skyscraper/README.md

 * Added 'spaceCheck=<BOOL>' to config.ini
 * Fixed crash when using '--startat' and '--endat' where the '--endat' file name came before the '--startat' file name.
 Note!
 What 'ls' reports in alphabetical order is not always what Skyscraper see as it it locale specific.
 So be aware of this.
 A huge thanks to 'Gemba' for taking the time to investigate this bug thoroughly.
 * Fixed bug in game list metadata preservation when using relativePaths and '<folder>' entries (thank you to 'HumanRob' for reporting this)
+* Fixed game list entries skipping for 'relativePaths' and '<folder>' instances
 * Skyscraper now saves the cache and exits nicely on ctrl+c (SIGINT) (thanks to 'krcroft' for pointing this out)
 * The 'screenscraper' module now includes 'systemeid' in the query for better results
+* Now skips the game list assembling when in gathering mode
+* Now skips cache saving when in game list generation mode
+* Output now says whether it was a gathering run or a game list generation run

 #### Version 3.0.1 (27th January 2019)
 * Added note for '--query' option when user forgets to add a file name on command line